❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 All of this planned beforehand can save time and money rather than leaving it to the courts to decide.

+This rule comes from the Massachusetts case known as DeMatteo v.
+DeMatteo, (2002).
 After eight years of marriage, Mr. and Mrs. DeMatteo filed for divorce.
-They had filed a premarital agreement at Mr. DeMatteo’s request because he has a large share of personal assets.
-In the agreement, Mrs. DeMatteo waived many of her rights to things she may have been entitled to in a divorce such as spousal support.
+They had filed a premarital agreement at Mr. DeMatteo’s request because he had a large share of personal assets.
+In the agreement, Mrs. DeMatteo waived many of her rights to things she may have been entitled to in a divorce, such as spousal support.
 At first, the courts deemed the agreement unenforceable because of the financial gap.
-However, after the “second look test” the ruled that the agreement was in fact enforceable, because Mrs. Dematteo was fully informed of her husband’s finances at the time of signing, and the agreement left her with “fair and reasonable” means to provide for herself.
+However, after the “second look test,” the court ruled that the agreement was, in fact, enforceable because Mrs. Dematteo was fully informed of her husband’s finances at the time of signing, and the agreement left her with “fair and reasonable” means to provide for herself.

 • Marital Property is the debts and assets acquired by a couple beginning at the time of marriage